vapoursynth/vapoursynth/doc/api/vsscript4.h.rst

    * the video player `mpv <https://github.com/mpv-player/mpv/blob/master/video/filter/vf_vapoursynth.c>`_

 .. note::
-   If libvapoursynth-script is loaded with dlopen(), the RTLD_GLOBAL flag must be used.
+   If libvsscript is loaded with dlopen(), the RTLD_GLOBAL flag must be used.
 If not, Python won't be able to import binary modules.
 This is due to Python's design.

 Structs